Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Search Bar
 - Explore Page
 - View All Course For a Particular Teacher
-- Pagination for above 4 pages (Editted By Json)
+- Pagination for above 4 pages (Edited By Jason)

----
+- Improvements of teacher page implemented by Jason

+## Selected OWASP Mitigations

 ### Injection